BlakeRain/blakerain.com/content/blog/adding-dns-adblock-to-unbound/index.md

 wget -qO- "$URL" | grep '^0\.0\.0\.0' | sort | awk '{print "local-zone: \""$2"\" refuse"}'
 ```

-Now I can update the ad blocking configuration on my gateway by piping the output of this shell
+Now I can update the ad-blocking configuration on my gateway by piping the output of this shell
 script into the `/var/unbound/etc/adblock.conf` and then restarting Unbound:

 ```